juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 # Training and debugging the overall system

 ## Training the neural network
-With the architecture in place we are ready to start learning the model, we are going to execute the caffe train command to start the training process, note that all the data from the LMDB files will flow throuhg the data layer of the network along with the labels, also the backpropagation learning procedure will take place at the same time, and by using gradient descent optimization the error rate will decrease in each iteration.
+With the architecture in place we are ready to start learning the model, we are going to execute the caffe train command to start the training process, note that all the data from the LMDB files will flow through the data layer of the network along with the labels, also the backpropagation learning procedure will take place at the same time, and by using gradient descent optimization the error rate will decrease in each iteration.

 ```bash
 caffe train --solver=model/solver_feature_scaled.prototxt 2>&1 | tee logteeth_ult_fe_2.log
 ```

 ## Plotting loss vs iterations
-A good way to measure the performance of the learning in our convolutional neural network is to plot the loss on the training and validation set vs the number of iterations.
+A good way to measure the performance of the learning in our convolutional neural network is to plot the loss of the training and validation set vs the number of iterations.

 Note:
-To create the plot is necessary to pre-process the .log file generated on the training phase, to do this execute:
+To create the plot is necessary to pre-process the .log file generated during the training phase, to do this execute:

 ```bash
 python /Users/juank/Dev/caffe/tools/extra/parse_log.py logteeth.log .
 ```
-this command will generate two-plain text files containg all the metrics for the validation set vs iterations and the training set vs iterations.
+this command will generate two plain text files containing all the metrics for the validation set vs iterations and the training set vs iterations.
 The next step is to plot the data using the provided Caffe tool for plotting:

 ```bash